 ARNT, a transcription factor in insulin gene regulation, and RATINS, an insulin precursor gene, were both upregulated, indicating enhanced insulin production.

 The upregulation of TLR-4 is particularly intriguing because it has dual roles in metabolic regulation and innate immunity.
-While TLR-4 activation is generally associated with pro-inflammatory responses and insulin resistance [27], recent study suggests that certain contexts of mild TLR-4 activation may also promote tissue repair and modulate insulin sensitivity [28].
+While TLR-4 activation is generally associated with pro-inflammatory responses and insulin resistance [27], a recent study suggests that certain contexts of mild TLR-4 activation may also promote tissue repair and modulate insulin sensitivity [28].
 In this study, the significance of TLR-4 upregulation may be due to an immunomodulatory effect of kolaviron that balances metabolic inflammation.
 A silent A→G mutation at amino acid 885 of TLR-4 was detected in this study.
 It has been observed that silent mutations do not alter the encoded amino acid and thus typically do not affect protein function directly.
 However, they can influence mRNA stability, translational efficiency, or splicing in some contexts [29].
 Since no functional alteration was observed, this mutation is likely a neutral polymorphism, although its long-term biological relevance warrants further study.
 Its occurrence without amino acid alteration suggests kolaviron’s genomic safety.

 The mild fluctuations in gene expression levels observed across the treatment months may be reflective of adaptive responses to chronic kolaviron exposure in this study.
 Bioactive plant compounds often exhibit varying pleiotropic effects with dosage and duration, as observed in other flavonoid studies [30].

 Taken together, the present findings support kolaviron’s multifaceted antidiabetic potential, combining direct hypoglycemic effects with modulation of key genes regulating insulin secretion, glucose uptake, and innate immunity.
-The findings in this study reinforce the ethnomedicinal use of Garcinia kola in managing metabolic disorders. toxicities.
-This supports its ethno-medicinal use as a viable alternative therapy, particularly in resource-limited regions
+The findings in this study reinforce the ethnomedicinal use of Garcinia kola in managing metabolic disorders and toxicities.
+This supports its ethnomedicinal use as a viable alternative therapy, particularly in resource-limited regions.

-Treatment of diabetic rats with kolaviron has an ameliorative effect on all the organs, especially the liver and pancreas, where the activity of the Glucose transporter type 4 gene was upregulated throughout the whole three-month duration of the study.
+Treatment of diabetic rats with kolaviron has an ameliorative effect on all the organs, especially the liver and pancreas, where the activity of the glucose transporter type 4 gene was upregulated throughout the whole three-month duration of the study.
 Furthermore, histopathological findings revealed that the administration of kolaviron, regardless of dosage, did not elicit any adverse effect on the cellular architecture of the kidney, liver, and pancreas when compared with the non-diabetic Wistar rats (Figures 5-7).
 The antidiabetic and antihyperlipidemic properties of kolaviron have been previously reported [20], which is consistent with the findings in this study.

 Comparatively, kolaviron’s efficacy rivaled metformin, the standard antidiabetic drug, without observed.
 Future studies should delineate the precise molecular pathways involved, the role of gut microbiota, and the possible long-term safety implications of chronic TLR-4 modulation in kolaviron metabolism.